Frequently Asked Questions

 Yes!
 We are now offering some evenings until 8 PM and Saturday mornings until 1 PM.
 Call today for availability, or visit our scheduling page for a convenient list of available appointments!

 Can you do more than one body part in a scan?

 MRI is a modality of imaging that provides a large amount of detail about a small area of the body.
 Because there are different cameras and angles involved in imaging different joints, each area does require its own time slot.
 These areas are standardized across the industry.
 Each area is considered it's own exam and is its own charge.
 We do provide a $50 discount on a second exam.

 Will bone screws or joint replacement keep me from getting an MRI?

-Aside from a pacemaker, aneurism clips, neurostimulators or other implanted devices, metal inside your body is surgical steel (titanium) and is MRI compatible.
-Regardless of the material, any metal implanted in your body for longer than six weeks has enough scar tissue around it that the magnet will have no effect.
+Aside from a pacemaker, aneurism clips, neurostimulators or other implanted devices, metal inside your body is most often safe and MRI compatible.

 If I have braces, can I still have an MRI?

 Braces are not dangerous, and they will not move or shift during the exam.
 Because they are metal, they do occasionally repel the magnet, reducing imaging quality of the brain.
 For any other area of the body, they are completely safe.